pabloinsente/sf_for_beh_ss/README.md

 python ml.py
 ```

-To run the keras example
+To run the tensorflow/keras example

 ```Python
 python nn.py
 ```

-If the scripts run successfully, wandb will generate a url where you can see the project data and metrics online.
+If the scripts ran successfully, wandb will generate a url where you can see the project data and metrics online.

-### 6.0 Testing your code
+### 6. Testing your code

 Code testing is an uncommon, yet very important part of writing software for scientific computing in a reliable and reprodicible fashion.
 There are multiple frameworks in the python ecosystem for this.
-We will use `pytest`, because its simplicity and popularity.
+We will use `pytest` because of its simplicity and popularity.

 #### 6.1 To install pytest run